philjhale/DatadogObservabilitySampleApp/README.md

 az aks create --resource-group datadog-observability-sample-group --name datadog-observability-aks-cluster --node-count 1
 ```

-Install the Azure Kubeternetes Service Command Line Interface if you have not already.
+Install the Azure Kubernetes Service Command Line Interface if you have not already.
 ```
 az aks install-cli
 ```